re4ldev/arch-laptop/README.md

 # II.
 Assumptions #

-1. To create an installation media we will use Linux distribution with the following tools: GnuPG, wget, dd.
+1. To create an installation medium we will use Linux distribution with the following tools: GnuPG, wget, dd.
+For instructions to create installation medium from Windows or MacOS, please refer to Arch Linux installation guide.
-2. USB flash drive (pendrive) is used as installation media.
+2. USB flash drive (pendrive) is used as installation medium.
 3. We are using the following Arch Linux image file: _**archlinux-2021.08.01-x86_64.iso**_ and corresponding _**archlinux-2021.08.01-x86_64.iso.sig**_

 # III.
 Installation steps #